Safety & Emergency Procedures

 - Your school has a site-specific safety plan.
 Please note that in order to support school safety, it is necessary for the HBCSD to restrict public access to school safety plans.
 Specific safety procedures and protocols can be compromised if made public.

 Please monitor communication.
 Outside of your cell phone, use a radio or television to receive announcements, if available.
-In the event of a natural disaster, tune to an Emergency Broadcast System station (KABC-TV7-L.A.; KFWB radio at 980 AM).
+In the event of a natural disaster, tune in to an Emergency Broadcast System station (KABC-TV7-L.A.; KFWB radio at 980 AM).